InAnYan/papers/PhysicsSolver/Paper.md

 parameters.

 Gordon S. Novak Jr. has studied the topic of physics problems very thoroughly.
-One of the programs he developed is ISAAC [@isaac].
+One of the programs he developed is ISAAC [^@isaac].
 This problem understands and solves physics problems that involve rigid bodies in static equilibrium.
 The program can also draw a diagram of the problem.